 Since the commencement of our operations, we have invested a significant portion of our efforts and financial resources in research and development activities, and we have incurred net losses each year since inception.
-Our net losses were \$5.8 million and \$5.3 million for the three months ended March 31, 2024 and 2023, respectively.
+Our net losses were \$5.3 million and \$15.5 million for the three months ended June 30, 2024 and 2023, respectively, and \$11.1 million and \$20.7 million for the six months ended June 30, 2024 and 2023, respectively.
 We do not have any products approved for sale, and we have never generated any product revenue.
-As of March 31, 2024, we had an accumulated deficit of \$490.1 million, and we do not expect positive cash flows from operations in the foreseeable future.
+As of June 30, 2024, we had an accumulated deficit of \$495.4 million, and we do not expect positive cash flows from operations in the foreseeable future.

 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
-Based on our current operating plans and following the cash exercise by certain holders of existing warrants, we expect our existing capital resources will fund our planned operating expenses into the third quarter of 2025, which will be used to advance UBX1325.
-We will need to raise additional capital; however, adequate funding may not be available to us on acceptable terms, or at all, particularly in light of the current economic uncertainty, high interest rates, rising inflation, the government closure of Silicon Valley Bank and liquidity concerns at other financial institutions, and the potential for local and/or global economic recession.
+Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the third quarter of 2025, which will be used to advance UBX1325.
+Since our capital resources will fund operations less than 12 months from the date of this Quarterly Report on Form 10-Q, we concluded that these conditions raise substantial doubt about our ability to continue as a going concern.
+We will need to raise additional capital; however, adequate funding may not be available to us on acceptable terms, or at all, particularly in light of the current economic uncertainty, high interest rates, rising inflation, and the potential for local and/or global economic recession.
 We expect to continue to look for opportunities to secure such financing in the near future, in addition to using our existing 2022 ATM Offering Programs (as defined below).
 If sufficient funds on acceptable terms are not available when needed, we could be required to significantly reduce our operating expenses and delay, reduce the scope of, or eliminate one or more of our development programs.